shaylee-boudreaux/Python_Portfolio/README.md

 ## Errors

-In this analysis, we review coding errors.
+In this analysis, we review common errors in Python.

 ```python
 # This code has an intentional error.
 You can type it directly